What would be the impact to your team members and the success of your communication campaigns from a 300% improvement in your document review process?

 - Review of content for which the issues are repetitive and can be classified

-There is always opportunities to eliminate the majority, if not all, human intervention with modern Natural Language Processing capabilities.
-Modern processing capabilities will help you extract key content for rapid or automated verification, perform automated validation or frequently machine-assisted validation, or adopt machine learning algorithms to improve automated identification of anomalies over time.
+There is always opportunities to eliminate the majority, if not all human intervention with modern Natural Language Processing capabilities.
+Modern processing capabilities will help you extract key content for rapid or automated verification.
+These processes can perform automated validation or frequently machine-assisted validation, or adopt machine learning algorithms to improve automated identification of anomalies over time.
 Your content management selection identified above may in some cases provide the support, or alternatively third-party add-ins can provide the required automated processing.
 If adopting a new platform, consider adding these capabilities to the required feature list.

 Regulated communications are typically loaded with requirements for content variations targeted at different audience segments, particularly within the health care sector.
 We still see many organizations burdened with the authoring of many versions of content that are very similar, but necessarily different to meet the needs of those different segments.
 Consider the following challenges that are faced by the teams within organizations dealing with this requirement: